jcorporation/myMPD/docs/references/tags.md

 The simple album mode uses a simple command to get all uniq album tags from mpd.
 It is faster than the advanced album mode, but does not provide the same feature set.

 - myMPD uses the combination of Album + AlbumArtist + Date to identify uniq albums.
-- All the advanced properties as song count, album duration, etc. are not available.
+- All the advanced properties as genre, song count, album duration, etc. are not available.